How To Reduce And Manage Stress Naturally

 Sometimes the best treatment for relieving stress is a relative or friend who will listen.
 Speaking about stressful events and situations can help someone work through their problems and consequently lower the degree of stress associated with them.
 Using a social support system to turn to in times of difficulty is crucial to everyone's psychological and physical well-being.
 Pet therapy has also been reported to relieve stress.

 Herbs called adaptogens may also be prescribed by herbalists or holistic health care providers to relieve stress.
-These herbs are believed to encourage adaptability to stress, and contain Siberian ginseng (Eleutherococcus senticosus), ginseng (Panax ginseng), wild yam (Dioscorea villosa), borage (Borago officinalis), licorice (Glycyrrhiza glabra), chamomile (Chamaemelum nobile), milk thistle (Silybum marianum), and nettle (Urtica dioica).
+These herbs are believed to encourage adaptability to stress and contain Siberian ginseng (Eleutherococcus senticosus), ginseng (Panax ginseng), wild yam (Dioscorea villosa), borage (Borago officinalis), licorice (Glycyrrhiza glabra), chamomile (Chamaemelum nobile), milk thistle (Silybum marianum), and nettle (Urtica dioica).

 It's also said that stress lowers the body's immune reaction, therefore vitamin supplementation can help in preventing the depletion.
 Diet is also important--coffee and other caffeinated beverages in large doses create jitteriness, restlessness, anxiety, and sleeplessness.
 High-protein foods from animal sources increase brain levels of dopamine and norepinephrine, which are associated with high levels of stress and stress.
-Whole grains encourage generation of the brain neurotransmitter dopamine to get a greater feeling of well-being.
+Whole grains encourage the generation of the brain neurotransmitter dopamine to get a greater feeling of well-being.

 Stress management techniques